Under and Over Payment Handling

 Amount received < amount requested

-None; funds stay in asset
+None, funds stay in the original asset

 overpaid